-The Prize’s sixth search for the best original new plays in the UK starts today.
+The Prize’s sixth search for the best original new plays in the UK is open to submission until June 5th, 6pm

 Returning for 2017, the biennial Bruntwood Prize for Playwriting is Europe’s largest playwriting competition and highlights the importance of new writing for theatre and the value of nurturing playwrights and their craft.